311zzb/gitlet/gitlet-design.md

    1. Get the Commit object with the given CommitID
    2. Print its log information
    3. Recursively print its ascendants' log information

+### Print global-log

+1. Get a list of commit IDs that are pointed by any branch
+2. Print log information starting form each of the ID (ignore those commits that have been visited base on their IDs)

 ### Checkout a file to `HEAD` commit